Akshat-shah05/ConcurrentChess/README.md

 - **AI Engine**: Multi-threaded with parallel move evaluation
 - **WebSocket**: Real-time communication with minimal latency
 - **Frontend**: Optimized React components with efficient re-rendering

+## Troubleshooting

+### Common Issues

+1. **"ModuleNotFoundError: No module named 'fastapi'"**
+   - Run `./setup.sh` to install all dependencies
+   - Or manually activate venv and run `pip install -r backend/requirements.txt`

+2. **Frontend not loading**
+   - Check if Node.js and npm are installed
+   - Run `cd frontend && npm install`

+3. **WebSocket connection failed**
+   - Ensure the WebSocket server is running on port 8766
+   - Check browser console for connection errors

+4. **Port already in use**
+   - The start script will automatically find available ports
+   - Check terminal output for actual URLs

+### Debug Information
+- Check browser console for frontend errors
+- Check terminal output for backend server logs
+- Use `./start.sh` for automatic dependency checking

 ## Contributing